ttkaralis/metabofon/README.md

 rna = rna.apply(lambda x: np.log2(x + 1))
 ```

 Next, filter the genes that are present in our model.
 In this case, the metabolism associated-genes.
-Genes that might not be found in our RNA-Seq data are found added with NaN values:
+Genes that might not be found in our RNA-Seq data are added with NaN values:

 ```
 features_not_in_data = list(set(model_features) - set(rna.columns))